DomDevs2000/React-NextJS-Personal-Website/projects/react-nextjs-personal-website.md

 My initial idea was to create a modern responsive website that showcases my projects & blog posts all in one place.

-## Why did i decide to use the technologies/languages that i did?
+## Why did I decide to use the technologies/languages that I did?

 I decided to use [React](https://www.reactjs.org) for this project as I initially designed a modular website with a need for multiple components being implemented and interchanged based on the page content.
 Using React Hooks such as useState, I could implement a dark mode theme toggle and search